YanceyA/Danger_Klipper_Docs/docs/MPC.md

 ## Optional model parameters

-These can be tuned but should not need changing from the default values.
+These can be tuned but should not need changing from the default values or parameters.

 ```
 #target_reach_time: 2.0